aosabook/500lines/dagoba/chapter.md

 }
 ```

-We preface the name with a faux namespace to avoid polluting the localStorage properties of the domain, as it can get quite crowded in there [footnote: it also makes our closing parens all line up vertically, which is always a nice bonus].
+We preface the name with a faux namespace to avoid polluting the localStorage properties of the domain, as it can get quite crowded in there. [footnote: It also makes our closing parens all line up vertically, which is always a nice bonus.]
 There's usually a low storage limit also, so for larger graphs we'd probably want to use a Blob of some sort.

 There are also potential issues if multiple browser windows from the same domain are persisting and depersisting simultaneously.
 The localStorage space is shared between those windows, and they're potentially on different event loops, so there's the possibility for one to carelessly overwrite the work of another.
 The spec says there should be a mutex required for read/write access to localStorage, but it's inconsistently implemented between different browsers, and even with it a naive implementation like ours could still encounter issues.

-If we wanted our persistence implementation to be concurrency aware we could use the storage events that are fired when changes are made to localStorage, and update our local graph accordingly.
+If we wanted our persistence implementation to be multi-window concurrency aware we could use the storage events that are fired when changes are made to localStorage, and update our local graph accordingly.

 ## Updates

+TODO rewrite this to follow the new structure up above (most of it isn't relevant)

-There's a problem with our 'out' query component: if someone deletes an edge we've visited while we're in the middle of a query, we'll skip a different edge because our counter is off.
+There's a problem with our 'out' pipetype: if someone deletes an edge we've visited while we're in the middle of a query, we'll skip a different edge because our counter is off.
 We could lock the vertices in our query, but one of the strengths of this approach is driving the iteration through the query space from code, so our query object might be long-lived.
 Even though we're in a single-threaded event loop, our queries can span multiple asynchronous re-entries, which means concurrency concerns like this are a very real problem.

 So instead we'll slice and pop the edge list each time we reach a new vertex.
 This burns some extra CPU and pushes more work onto the GC, so we'll stick a note here so we know what to do if this shows up as a hotspot during our profiling.

-// new 'out' query component (and friends)
+// TODO new 'out' query component (and friends)

 One concern with doing our queries this new way is that we're still not seeing a completely consistent chronology.
 Skipping random edges, like we did before, leaves us with an entirely inconsistent view of the universe, where things that have always existed may appear to be gone.
 This is generally undesirable, though many modern systems for storing very large amounts of data have exactly this property. [footnote: google, facebook, kayak, etc -- often queries over heavily sharded datasets or multiple apis with pagination or timeouts have this property]